SnowConvert: Function References for Teradata¶

 DATE

-The date to get the last day of the year using ISO calendar.
+The date that represents the last day of the year according to the ISO calendar standard.

 Returns¶

-The last day of the year using ISO calendar.
+The last day of the year according to the ISO calendar system.

 Usage example¶